 Please write a cover letter on the following: In relation to Seattle University's educational mission and values, (a) please share your current work history and leadership experience, and (b) what specific departments and/or areas in student development you are most interested in learning about through an assistantship?

 Once the application deadline has passed, supervisors of open positions will start reviewing materials of admitted students and will select the students they wish to interview.
 Admitted students will receive a Preview Days assignment along with an interview schedule.
-Interviews take place on the second day of Preview Days, and is conducted TPE-style.
+Interviews take place on the second day of Preview Days, and is conducted in conference style setting.
 Click here for some tips and tricks about Preview Days interviewing from past students.
 Interviews are 30 minutes each and take place over a period of 4 hours.
 Applicants are assigned 3-5 interviews on average.

 Albers School of Business and Economics